 The 14km trip from the safe waters of Port Stephens can now be made in 30 minutes in good conditions, a far cry from the occasional four-hour struggle against wind and sea.

-Today, little evidence remains of the Greek settlement but the tiny Esmeralda Cove community, now under the control of National Parks and Wildlife, is still a vital part of life on Broughton Island.
+Today, little evidence remains of the Greek settlement.
+However, the tiny Esmeralda Cove community, now under the control of National Parks and Wildlife, is still a vital part of life on Broughton Island.